MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.8 View Controller Life Cycle/README.md

 ## Assignment ##

-Found in your student resource folder and also referenced on page 215.
-Create and Finish the Hobby Tutorial Assignment.
+Create and Finish the Lab-Order Of Events.
+Found in your student resource folder and also referenced on page 381-383.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.